cluster-lab/project-luida-bar/README.md

 1. From top menu, select `Window > State List Editor` to open the state list editor window.
 Notice that changes in this editor window only work for the currently opened scene.
 ![スクリーンショット 2024-08-07 230959](https://github.com/user-attachments/assets/ea7829e7-d4e6-423d-a791-8027ad81fe1a)
 2. Basically you can leave these states as they are, while you can still make some editions.
-Your edit will be immediately reflected to the scene, so you don't need to click on any button to confirm or apply changes.
+Your edit will be immediately reflected to the scene (the gameobject named `States`), so you don't need to click on any button to confirm or apply changes.
 ![スクリーンショット 2024-08-07 233636](https://github.com/user-attachments/assets/563e53ea-bf1c-4328-8af0-4ec341a4701c)

 Explanation for each field: